+These considerations bring us to the question: how should epistemic risks legitimately influence metaphysical theorizing, such as Spencer's theory of race?
 I contend that responsible metaphysics of race must at least leave open the possibility that epistemic risk influences metaphysical reasoning.
 The problem with Spencer's BRR is that this possibility is not available.
 For instance, imagine that empirical studies show a clear and indisputable link between BRR and the promotion of racist beliefs in only a few circumscribed contexts.
-At the same time, imagine that there are some good reasons to keep researching BRR and that pilot educational practices are starting to be developed such that there is a chance to mitigate those racist beliefs and their consequences.
+At the same time, imagine that there are some good reasons to keep researching BRR and that pilot educational practices are starting to be developed, such that there is a chance to mitigate those racist beliefs and their consequences.
 One might decide to keep pursuing BRR under these conditions, but this situation involves higher epistemic risk than if no link between BRR and racist beliefs exists.
 The existence of such a risk would morally demand adjustments in how the metaphysics of race is conducted.
-While epistemic risk might not motivate Spencer to change aspects of his theory of real biological kinds, it should motivate him to carefully reexamine the allegedly epistemic utility of race and racial groups.
-In the face of high epistemic risk, the reality of race and racial groups must depend on extremely clear and convincing cases of epistemic utility.11 would be to promote racist beliefs based on a mistake.
-This assessment will indicate to him how careful his analysis of epistemic utility must be.
+While epistemic risk might not motivate Spencer to change aspects of his theory of real biological kinds, it should motivate him to carefully re-examine the allegedly epistemic utility of race and racial groups.
+In the face of high epistemic risk, the reality of race and racial groups must depend on extremely clear and convincing cases of epistemic utility.15

 This conclusion indicates that non-epistemic values can and should indirectly influence BRR.
 In the hypothetical case of a clear link between BRR and racist beliefs, the epistemic risk associated with BRR has harmful social and political consequences, namely the promotion of those beliefs.
-Hence, before concluding that "X is a biological race," Spencer must explicitly assess how bad it

-11 This clarity depends on considering to what extent race and racial divisions have been useful in ideological and historical rather than epistemic ways.
+15 This clarity depends on considering to what extent race and racial divisions have been useful in ideological and historical rather than epistemic ways.
 The worry here is that race might persist in science due to non-epistemic and malefic functions rather than its allegedly "epistemic usefulness."